uli-pro/KI-Sekretaer/README.md

 # KI-Sekretaer
-First module of ADHS ab - Final Project for CS50
+First module of ADHS app - Final Project for CS50